 All Oculus Quest developers MUST PASS the concept review prior to gaining publishing access to the Quest Store and additional resources.
 Submit a concept document for review as early in your Quest application development cycle as possible.
 For additional information and context, please see Submitting Your App to the Oculus Quest Store.

-|Editor||Scripts that add functionality to the Unity Editor and enhance several C# component scripts.|
+|Editor||Scripts that add functionality to the Unity editor and enhance other C# component scripts.|

-|Materials||Materials used for graphical components within the Utilities package, such as the main GUI display.|
+|Materials||Materials used for graphical components within the package, such as the main GUI display.|

-|Meshes||Meshes required by some OVR scripts, such as the TrackerBounds.|
+|Meshes||Meshes required by some OVR scripts, such as TrackerBounds.|

-|Resources||A collection of shaders that can be used at runtime.|
+|Resources||Collection of shaders that you can use at runtime.|

 |Scenes||Sample scenes illustrating common concepts.|

-|Shaders||A collection of shaders that can be used during development.|
+|Shaders||Collection of shaders that you can use during development.|

 |Textures||Image assets required by some script components.|